frombeirutwithlove/ProtestTips/WhatToDo.md

 - Do not park your car/bike close to the protest site to prevent police from scanning your license plate or damaging your bike/car.
 If you can walk to the protest, do it.
 - Stay in pairs or in a small group of people so that they would notice in case you’re missing or get arrested.
+- Decide on an exit strategy/meet up point with your group in case you get separated.
 - Write a lawyer’s phone number on your arm with a marker and YELL OUT YOUR NAME, in case you’re arrested.
-- Decide on an exit strategy/meet up point with your group in case you get separated.
+- If attacked by riot police DO NOT RUN, try to cover yourself and move away calmly (if with a group try to form a circle and back away together).
+- Try to remain on the outer circles, so you can easily get out and move out of danger if things get heated.
+- In *NYC specifically*, undercover police are easily spotted as having a white band around their arm, like [this](https://twitter.com/ZackBornstein/status/1266547600330600448?s=20).
+- Once you get out of the protest - hide anything that may show that you were actually attending a protest (flags/banners/wet clothing)
 - Don’t go back home alone, police/undercover police may be waiting for you.
-- Once you get out of the protest - hide anything that may show that you were actually attending a protest (flags/banners/wet clothing)
-- If attacked by riot police DO NOT RUN, try to cover yourself and move away calmly (if with a group try to form a circle and back away together).
 - If you are using a gas mask, make sure to change the filters every day.
 - If you forget to turn off your location settings, take meandering routes to confuse your phone’s location in case police are looking at phone location data.